LaTeXBuddy/LaTeXBuddy/docs/developer/environment.md

 Windows users can also install both Python 3.7 and Python 3.11 from .exe installers and set up their editors to use separate versions for separate occasions.

-## Tox
+## Hatch

-[Tox] is the environment manager and runner that we use.
+[Hatch] is the project manager that we use.
 It is crucial that you install it.
-You can install it via `pip`; consult [the official installation instructions](https://tox.wiki/en/latest/installation.html).
+You can install it via `pip`; consult [the official installation instructions](https://hatch.pypa.io/latest/install/).

 ## pre-commit